mtreanor/csc470-fall2023/README.md

 Week 3 / Dominos | Creating prefabs with origin at the bottom, instanitating objects in a row, calling a function on collision, applying forces to rigidbodies, changing an object's color with HSV color space, generators of generators, using sine the function | [link](examples/Dominos/Assets)
 Week 4 | Instantiating a grid of prefabs and storing them in a 2D array (see GameOfLife.cs) | [link](examples/emergence/Assets)
-Week 4 | Launching something, OnTriggerEnter, incrementing score, using a custom font | [link](examples/Basics-2/Assets)
+Week 4 | Launching something, OnTriggerEnter, incrementing score, using a custom font | [link](examples/Basics-2/Assets) Weeks 5 and 6 | Flight Simulator, using the forward vector to move a game object, review of all previous material | [link](examples/flight/Assets)